prisms-cs-club/pristank-frontend/docs/graphics.md

 }
 ```

-Parameter `xOffset` and `yOffset` are optional, with default value 0.
-The unit of `xOffset` is the width of the element, i.e. `xOffset` of 0.5 means that the horizontal distance between part's center and the bounding box's center is 0.5 times the object's width.
-Similar relation applies to `yOffset` and element's height.
+Each part's parameter `xOffset` and `yOffset` are optional, with default value 0. `xOffset` is the offset on x direction from the part's center to the element's center divided by element's `width`, i.e. `xOffset` of 0.5 means that the horizontal distance between part's center and the bounding box's center is 0.5 times the element's `width`.
+Similar relation applies to `yOffset` and element's `height`.

+Each part's parameter `width` and `height` are also optional, with default value 1. `width` and `height` are the part's width and height divided by the element's width and height.